 I’ve thought many times about upgrading to the premium edition, but every time I get really close to doing so I come across something similar to what I read in [a recent] issue, [where you wrote]: “…they made themselves look like fools.
 Proving once again, there’s no way I’ll ever be short on material for this column…”.
 I don’t understand how you can stay in business yet repeatedly and regularly insult your customers.
 Every time it happens I have to stop and think to myself that I’m glad I’m not paying for this.
 Please don’t misunderstand; I agree completely with what you’re saying.
 I have no doubt it’s frustrating to get so many emails about an error when it’s already posted on the errata page.
 Regardless, it doesn’t seem appropriate to publicly denigrate the people who pay for your service. –Randy, Florida

 But then, I thought, maybe I’m wrong; I’m happy to admit it when I am.
 Should readers be exempt?
-So I asked the Premium subscribers — “the people who pay”.
+So I asked the Premium subscribers — “the people who pay” — to weigh in here.
 I asked them what they thought about this, and promised to post a representative sample of those letters, no matter which way they argued the question.

 By the time I selected the representative letters for this page (about a week after asking the question), I had 149 “pro”, one “con”, and six in-between.
 As expected, most are intelligent, thoughtful, and sometimes even very entertaining.
-Here are just some of the “pro” letters.
-One thing in particular to note: the readers who weighed in are from all over the planet.
+Here are just two of the “pro” letters.

 I completely agree with the way you deal with letters from the “idiot” crowd.
 Here’s why: